Derivatives house category:

 - Credit portfolio manager of the year

 These awards recognise achievement by an institution’s risk function, not by an individual risk manager.
+The ‘bank risk manager’ award focuses primarily on market, counterparty, liquidity and other trading risks.
 Applicants should outline risk management processes, policies and systems, and describe any improvements made to the risk function over the past 12 months.
 The value of the function should be evidenced via one or more case studies showing how specific exposures have been managed during the past 12 months.

 Market structure and support categories: